 Because the customers always have questions, and the Wine Curmudgeon has answers in this irregular feature.
-Ask the Wine Curmudgeon wine-related question .
+Ask the Wine Curmudgeon wine-related question by clicking here.
 This time: Whatever happened to the arsenic lawsuit?

 Dear Wine Curmudgeon:

 Whatever happened to that arsenic thing, where all the cheap you recommend was going to kill us because it was full of arsenic?

 The lawsuit you refer to faded away.
 First, arsenic occurs naturally in many food products, so what was found in wine – cheap or expensive – was there in tiny, tiny amounts.
 Second, a California state judge dismissed the lawsuit that had been filed against two dozen California wineries, saying that the warning label on wine bottles was sufficient to protect consumers.
 So you can go back to cheap wine and save yourself some serious money.

 You write that legal marijuana could pose a serious challenge to wine consumption in the U.S. Why do you think that?
 One high is as good as another, isn’t it?

 High on life

 Most wine drinkers, according to the statistics and the experts, drink wine instead of something else.
 It’s the same for beer and spirits drinkers, too.
 Most of us pick one kind of alcohol and stick with it.
 The fear is that, if legal dope becomes widespread, wine drinkers will opt for pot.
 This makes sense if only from a pricing model.
 Legal grass isn’t cheap – more than $200 an ounce in Colorado; if you’re spending that much money on weed, why would you need (or want) to spend anything else on wine?